 - For most fundraising purposes.
 See UW-110 “Uses and Disclosures for Fundraising” for additional information.

-- For any sale of PHI.
+- For any sale of protected health information.
 In this case, the authorization must specifically state that disclosure will result in remuneration to the UW HCC.
 See UW-104 “Sale of Protected Health Information Generally Prohibited” for additional details.

 - For disclosures to a patient’s attorney.

-- Copy to the patient.
-After an individual within the UW HCC or UW ACE obtain authorization from a patient to use or disclose PHI, the individual will provide the patient with a copy of the signed authorization.
+- Copy to the Patient.
+After an individual within the UW HCC or UW ACE obtain authorization from a patient to use or disclose protected health information, the individual will provide the patient with a copy of the signed authorization.

-- Prohibited authorizations.
-Individuals within the UW HCC or UW ACE are prohibited from obtaining an authorization under the following circumstances:
+- Prohibited Authorizations.
+Individuals within the UW HCC or UW ACE are prohibited from obtaining authorization under the following circumstances:

-- An authorization for use or disclosure of PHI for research may be combined with any other type of written permission for the same or another research study (e.g. combining an authorization to participate in a research study with an authorization for the creation of a research database or repository, or with a consent to participate in the research).
+- Authorization for use or disclosure of protected health information for research may be combined with any other type of written permission for the same or another research study (e.g., combining an authorization to participate in a research study with an authorization for the creation of a research database or repository, or with a consent to participate in the research).

-- An authorization for use or disclosure of psychotherapy notes may only be combined with another authorization for use of disclosure of psychotherapy notes.
+- Authorization for use or disclosure of psychotherapy notes may only be combined with another authorization for use or disclosure of psychotherapy notes.

-- If PHI is created (or accessed) for treatment-related research, a research authorization may be required.
+- If protected health information is created (or accessed) for treatment-related research, a research authorization may be required.

-- If PHI is created solely for disclosure to another organization, authorization for disclosure to that organization may be required.
+- If protected health information is created solely for disclosure to another organization, authorization for disclosure to that organization may be required.

 - A meaningful description of the health information to be used or disclosed.